breatheco-de/content/src/content/how-to/install-node-npm-mac-osx.md

 ### 3. **Issues with .bash_profile and .bashrc**

-** 😱 Problem:** NVM does not seem to function correctly even after adding the script to the profile.
+**Problem:** 😱  NVM does not seem to function correctly even after adding the script to the profile.
-** 😎 Solution:** macOS uses `.bash_profile` primarily, but if you use a different shell like Zsh, you should add the export scripts to `.zshrc`.
+**Solution:** 😎  macOS uses `.bash_profile` primarily, but if you use a different shell like Zsh, you should add the export scripts to `.zshrc`.
 Make sure you are editing the file for the correct shell.
 If unsure, add the script to both `.bash_profile` and `.bashrc`.

 ### 4. **Permission Denied During Installation**

-** 😱 Problem:** You may see a `Permission denied` error when trying to install NVM.
+**Problem:** 😱  You may see a `Permission denied` error when trying to install NVM.
-** 😎 Solution:** This typically happens due to restricted permissions in the directory where NVM is trying to install.
+**Solution:** 😎  This typically happens due to restricted permissions in the directory where NVM is trying to install.
 You can try to install NVM using a modified command with elevated permissions:

  ```sh
  curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash